1231301695/TT4L_G6_Requirements_Project/SRS.md

 ![][image61]
 Question 17: In your experience, what gaps exist in the way university information is shared with students?
 ![][image62]
-Question 18:If you could add one feature to the University Communication and Services Portal, what would it be and why?
+Question 18:If you could add one feature to the EduAxis, what would it be and why?
 ![][image63]

 ### **4.2.2 Parents** {#4.2.2-parents}

-Question 1: How important is it for you to be able to view your child’s academic grades through the portal?
+Question 1: How important is it for you to be able to view your child’s academic grades through the system?
 ![][image64]
 Question 2: How important is it for you to be able to see your child’s attendance records?
 ![][image65]